bik-u/ao-ocr-autofisher/README.md

     - Make sure your camera is looking towards the ocean (opposite of recoil)

     - Go in your ship and wedge yourself between a cannon.
-Ex. be;pw
+Ex. below

 ![Example](https://i.imgur.com/mlLFAYh.png)